Civil Union vs Civil Marriage

 Why two laws for the same thing?

-Under the South African constitution, same-sex marriages are protected.
+Same-sex marriages are protected under the South African constitution.
 South African law had to reflect this and make provision for it.
 The original intention of Home Affairs was to amend or re-write the existing marriage act.
-However, there was a fierce objection, mostly from religious communities who oppose same-sex marriage and who also feared they would be forced to solemnise same-sex weddings over their objections.
+There was a fierce objection however; from religious communities who oppose same-sex marriage and who also feared they would be forced to solemnise same-sex weddings over their objections.
 It was far easier then to simply write a new law to cover it.

 The consequence of the above for Marriage Officers is that those who wish to solemnise same-sex marriages have to register for it.
 Those that object or do not wish to simply carry on as they are under the marriage act.